owlbarn/tutorial/book/algodiff/README.md

 $$\nabla~T = (\frac{\partial~T}{\partial~x}, \frac{\partial~T}{\partial~y}, \frac{\partial~T}{\partial~z}).$$ {#eq:algodiff:grad}

 Here, we call the vector $\nabla~T$ *gradient* of $T$.
-The procedure to calculating derivatives and gradients is refferred to as *differentiating*.
+The procedure to calculating derivatives and gradients is referred to as *differentiating*.

 Differentiation is crucial in many scientific related fields: find maximum or minimum values using gradient descent (see later chapter);